 There are environmental, social and economic reasons for recycling.
 Recycling re-uses materials and reduces the need to extract more of the Earth’s finite resources such as oil, metals and sand.

 Recycling also extends the life of materials and reduces the volume of waste going to landfill.

 Recyclable materials are a commodity and have a financial value too – they are bought and sold in a global market for use by manufacturers across the world.

-Tasmania’s three regional Waste Management Groups – Cradle Coast Waste Services, Northern Tasmanian Waste Management Group and Waste Strategy South – have spoken to their member local councils, Material Recovery Facilities (MRF) and other recycling and waste specialists across Tasmania and Australia to find answers to some of the big recycling questions, including:
+Tasmania’s three regional Waste Management Groups – Cradle Coast Waste Management Group, Northern Tasmanian Waste Management Group and Waste Strategy South – have spoken to their member local councils, Material Recovery Facilities (MRF) and other recycling and waste specialists across Tasmania and Australia to find answers to some of the big recycling questions, including:

 - How much recycling goes to landfill in Tasmania?